This project is for anyone.

-The conservation expedition is for couples, families and anyone who wants to help protect part of the planet.
+The conservation expedition is for couples, families, groups and anyone who wants to help protect part of the planet.
 We try to make a difference, the fish think so, the corals grow and we have protected a lot of turtle eggs that would otherwise have been sold for food.
 From 3 days to 3 months we have packages for everyone to join the expedition.
 Click here for more info on how you can join the conservation expedition.

 Age limit of 16y with parental permission, 10-15y in organised groups.

 The expedition stays in tents on the beach, but is not at all basic.
 All tents are under large canvas awnings so they are both cool and dry with lots of storage space around the tent.
 The tents have electricity, fans and comfortable air beds.
 Each dome tent is designed for two but most volunteers have a tent to themselves.
 Only school groups normally share tents.
 Couples who share a tent usually get a double bed and storage tent for their bags.
 The tents are used only for sleeping, we have an excellent classroom and a hanging out place with amazing sea and sunset views.

 The tents have mosquito screens but the island has few mosquitoes and almost no sand flies.

 All meals are included but snacks and drinks are available all day on a self serve basis.
 Our on-site project leader and staff will look after your needs and arrange your days activity.
 Diving is not essential but most people will snorkel especially to help survey for turtles.
 A lot of reef restoration preparation work takes place on land and in water skills are not needed by everyone.
 Schools and groups are welcome to book and reserve for exclusive use.
 Typical diver group programme